Streptomyces albidoflavus: Fatty acid synthesis

 A crystal structure is available of the S. albidoflavus [acyl-carrier-protein] S-malonyltransferase.
 S. albidoflavus's ACP S-MT is involved in both fatty acid synthesis II and polyketide synthase and is structurally similar to Escherichia coli's analogue.

 Usage in biotechnology

 Strains of S. albidoflavus produce various antibiotics, including actinorhodin, methylenomycin, undecylprodigiosin, and perimycin.
 Certain strains of S. albidoflavus can be used for heterologous protein expression.

 DNA repair

 The Ku homolog is SCF55.25c.
-It contains an Shrimp alkaline phosphatase-like (SAP-like) domain at the C-terminus.
+It contains a Shrimp alkaline phosphatase-like (SAP-like) domain at the C-terminus.
 S. albidoflavus produces a (putatively) single-domain protein SC9H11.09c which is homologous to the LigD NucDom which is common to many bacterial LigDs.
 (LigDs are a subfamily of DNA ligases.
 In bacteria many, but not all LigDs have additional nuclease domains branched from the universally present central ligase domain.
 If present - as in this case - the nuclease domain is an N-terminus extension.)